nodejs/node-v0.x-archive/doc/api/http.markdown

 assigned port number you must use `server.address().port`, which is not available until the ['listening'][] event has been emitted.

-If the hostname is omitted, the server will accept connections directed to any IPv4 address (`INADDR_ANY`).
+If the hostname is omitted or `0.0.0.0`, the server will accept connections directed to any host IP address.

 To listen to a unix socket, supply a filename instead of port and hostname.